 - College/ university / vocational school application assistance

 - College/ university / vocational school dorm setup

 - Aftercare: a time-limited service for youth that have exited the system

 Life Skills Training

 All FCCS youth age 16 and older are eligible to participate in this 10-week training program.
 Life Skills Training is designed to provide youth with the necessary skills for independent living.
-Topics include: budgeting, money managing and shopping, job readiness and much more.
-Community youth can participate if classes are not filled.
+Topics include: budgeting, money management and shopping, job readiness and much more.
+Youth from the community may participate if classes are not filled.